minimapletinytools/tinytools-vty/README.md

 # runninng

-You can try out potato-illustrator already bearing in mind that several features are incomplete or missing.
+You can try out potato-illustrator already.
+Several features are incomplete or missing.

 Once you have stack installed, just run `stack run`.
 You may need to manually pull the potato_flow subrepo.